-Math 573 Course Coordinator: P. Ponomarev 2008-2009 Mathematics 5755 cr.Wi, Sp (offered even numbered years)
+Math 573 Course Coordinator: P. Ponomarev 2009-2010

 Some classical puzzles of recreational mathematics; matching theory, graph theory, network flows, and optimization; enumeration techniques; combinatorial designs and coding theory.

 The purpose of this course is to acquaint the student with some aspects and applications of modern combinatorial theory; in particular, to communicate the meaning of the word "combinatorial" and to develop the student's facility for dealing with discrete and essentially nonalgebraic mathematical problems.
 The primary emphasis is on theory, but numerous illustrations and applications are presented.
 In addition, much of the theory has developed in response to practical optimization problems of various kinds.
 The course is designed to serve both the prospective mathematics graduate student as well as the student with an interest in or need for combinatorial techniques and tools.